struphy-hub/struphy/doc/sections/userguide.rst

         p1     : .1 # shape factor for ad hoc pressure profile
         p2     : .1 # shape factor for ad hoc pressure profile
-        beta   : .01 # plasma beta in % for flat safety factor (ratio of kinetic pressure to magnetic pressure) EQDSKequilibrium :
+        beta   : .01 # plasma beta in % for flat safety factor (ratio of kinetic pressure to magnetic pressure)
-        rel_path        : True # whether eqdsk file path relative to "<struphy_path>/fields_background/mhd_equil/gvec", or the absolute path file            : 'AUGNLED_g031213.00830.high' # path to eqdsk file
-        data_type       : 0 # 0: there is no space between data, 1: there is space between data
-        p_for_psi       : [3, 3] # spline degrees used in interpolation of poloidal flux function grid data
-        psi_resolution  : [25., 6.25] # resolution used in interpolation of poloidal flux function grid data in %, i.e. [100., 100.] uses all grid points
-        p_for_flux      : 3 # spline degree used in interpolation of 1d functions f=f(psi) (e.g. toroidal field function)
-        flux_resolution : 50. # resolution used in interpolation of of 1d functions f=f(psi) in %
-        n1              : 0. # 1st shape factor for number density profile n(psi) = (1-na)*(1 - psi_norm^n1)^n2 + na
-        n2              : 0. # 2nd shape factor for number density profile n(psi) = (1-na)*(1 - psi_norm^n1)^n2 + na
-        na              : 1. # number density at last closed flux surface GVECequilibrium :
-        rel_path : True # whether file path is relative to "<struphy_path>/fields_background/mhd_equil/gvec", or the absolute path dat_file : '/ellipstell_v2/newBC_E1D6_M6N6/GVEC_ELLIPSTELL_V2_State_0000_00200000.dat' # path to gvec .dat output file
-        json_file : Null # give directly the parsed json file, if it exists (then dat_file is not used) use_pest : False # whether to use straight-field line coordinates (PEST) use_nfp : True # whether to use the field periods of the stellarator in the mapping, i.e. phi = 2*pi*eta3 / nfp (piece of cake).
-        Nel : [32, 32, 32] # number of cells in each direction used for interpolation of the mapping. p : [3, 3, 3] # spline degree in each direction used for interpolation of the mapping.

 .. _electric_equilibrium: